nwnordahl/express-rest-api/README.md

 $ npm run dev
 ```

-If you see 'Server running on port 5000' in the terminal then you are good to go!
+If you see 'Server running on port 5000' in the terminal you are good to go!

 ## How to use